 No Impact.
 The proposed project would not conflict with any applicable land use plan, policy, or regulation adopted for the purpose of avoiding or mitigating an environmental effect.
 The project site is designated as Agriculture (AG) in the Yolo County 2030 Countywide General Plan and is zoned Agricultural Intensive (A-N).
-Agriculturally zoned parcels may be divided for agricultural purposes provided that the minimum acreages are met, and the proposal is consistent with the Countywide General Plan that seeks to preserve agricultural land by maintaining viable agricultural parcels that are large enough to sustain agricultural activities.
+Agriculturally zoned parcels may be divided, at the County's discretion, for agricultural purposes provided that the minimum acreages are met and the proposal is consistent with the Countywide General Plan that seeks to preserve agricultural land by maintaining viable agricultural parcels that are large enough to sustain agricultural activities.

-12. Mineral Resources.
-Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Woul d the project: a.
-Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
+12. MINERAL RESOURCES.
+Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant Impact No Impact Would Would the project: a.
+Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? \boxtimes b.
 Result in the loss of availability of a locally important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan?